 Frequently Asked Questions

-I specialize in treating Obsessive Compulsive Disorder (OCD), anxiety, trauma (PTSD), and stress.
-I also work with clients struggling with perfectionism, boundary-setting and assertiveness, family conflict, pornography use, anger, failure to launch, relational conflicts, autism (Asperger’s), social skills challenges, tics, body dysmorphic disorder (BDD), and body-focused repetitive behaviors (BFRBs), including skin picking & hair pulling disorders.
+Tyler has received advanced training from the International OCD Foundation, equipping him to accurately diagnose and effectively treat clients struggling with OCD and anxiety disorders.
+He also works with clients facing issues related to faith, perfectionism, panic attacks, boundary-setting and assertiveness, family conflict, pornography use, anger, failure to launch, relationship stress, autism (Asperger’s), social skills challenges, tics, body dysmorphic disorder (BDD), and body-focused repetitive behaviors (BFRBs), including skin picking and hair pulling disorders.

 What Is Your Approach to Therapy?